nham/math_notes/fdvses.md

 A vector space is **finite-dimensional** if it has a finite basis.
 The word "dimension" in this phrase will be explained later.

 ## Assume all vector spaces are finite-dimensional from now on
-We will assume that all vector spaces are finite-dimensional from here on out.
+Unless mentioned otherwise, we will assume that all vector spaces are finite-dimensional from here on out.
 Proving things about infinite-dimensional vector spaces requires more machinery.

 ## Definition of a generating set